samarvinod/cfb-sentiment-analysis-dashboard/README.md

 ## Usage

 1. Select a team from the dropdown menu
-2. Choose a season (2019-present)
-3. Click "Analyze Sentiment"
+2. Click "Analyze Sentiment"
-4. View the sentiment trend chart and raw data
+3. View the sentiment trend chart and raw data

 ## Technical Details